input-output-hk/marlowe-doc/docs/developer-tools/runtime/services/marlowe-tx.md

     • Which address to send change to.
     • Rules for role tokens in the contract.
 Includes rules for minting and distributing role tokens in the creation transaction and rules for using existing role tokens.
-    • Adding metadata to the transaction
+    • Adding metadata to the transaction.
     • The amount that should be deposited in the contract to cover min UTxO rules (can be omitted and the runtime will compute a worst-case value automatically.
     • The initial contract or the hash of a contract in the contract store to use as the